Grape Variety : Pinot Noir

 Site : This 2 hectare vineyard is located on the upper part of the hill, facing east.
 This vineyard was owned in the XIIIth century by a Canon of Beaune, Jean Bressand, hence the name "Bressandes".

 Tasting : Dark ruby colour.
-Intense aromas of raspberry and red berries mixed with spices on a hint of vanilla.
+Intense aromas of ripe dark berries, black plum and black currant mixed with spices on a hint of vanilla.
 Well-balanced and complex.
-Concentrated with a very pure fruit.
+Concentrated and deep with a velvety texture.
 Well-crafted oak note and well-integrated tannins.
-Long aftertaste.
+Long and elegant aftertaste..
+Scores : 90-93 Burghound - 16.5/20 Jancis Robinson.

 Food pairing : White meat, roast, lamb and all cheeses especially the local cheeses (Epoisses, Citeaux) as well as some goat cheeses.